scheeloong/scheeloong.github.io/_contents/02-research.md

 * Robotics: How do machines move?
 How do machines localize itself to know where it is in the world?
 * Evolutionary Intelligence: Natural Selection of machines
 * Swarm Intelligence: How do machines learn as a society of groups?
 * Constraint Satisfaction Problem: How do machines plan?
-(Assuming it already learns everything from the world, how does it intelligently makes decisions)
+(Assuming it already learns everything from the world, how does it intelligently reasons and makes decisions)
 * Knowledge Representation: How do machines represent knowledge and logically reason from it?

 I am passionate about Artificial Intelligence, especially Machine Learning, as it helps me understand how learning works.